vilicvane/clime/README.md

 ### Casting from string

-Clime will automatically cast parameter to `number`, `boolean` based on parameter type.
+Clime will automatically cast parameters to `number`, `boolean` based on their types.
-It also defines interface `StringCastable` that allow user-defined class to be casted from parameter.
+It also defines interface `StringCastable` that allows user-defined classes to be casted from parameters.

 For example: